geohues/geohues.github.io/_pages/about.md

 Prospective researchers
 ------
 We are always looking for motivated graduate and undergraduate students, postdocs, and visiting scholars to join our team.
-If interested, please email to prakhar.misra[at]ce.iitr.ac.
+If interested, please email to prakhar.misra[at]ce.iitr.ac.in .